epics-base/p4p/documentation/building.rst

 Install python dependencies on a Debian Linux host::

-   sudo apt-get install python2.7-dev python-numpy nose
+   sudo apt-get install python2.7-dev python-numpy python-nose

 or with PIP::